 • an unpleasant odor with green or yellow pus oozing from the piercing site

 You should see your piercer as soon as possible.
-They’ll offer their expert advice on your symptoms and provide guidance for proper treatment.
+They’ll offer their advice on your symptoms and provide guidance for proper treatment.

 If you don’t have these more serious symptoms, read on for five tips on how to resolve a nose piercing bump.